 - Educate yourself and note any symptoms and behavior changes.
 Broadening your knowledge of zolpidem, as well as addiction in general, will allow you to approach your loved one with your concerns from a more understanding and informed position.
-Also noting behavior changes will help to better address someone in denial about their drug abuse.
-It is important to note however that any evidence of behavior changes or symptoms is solely to provide examples of your concerns in the interest of helping them, not to shame them.
+Also, noting behavior changes will help to better address someone in denial about their drug abuse.
+It is important to note, however, that any evidence of behavior changes or symptoms is solely to provide examples of your concerns in the interest of helping them—not to shame the person.

 - Have a plan.
 Having a plan enables you to avoid unproductive, spontaneous confrontations that can deter your loved one from getting help.
 You may want to consider the options listed below.
 This can include taking your loved one to see a doctor or addiction specialist, planning an intervention, or utilizing the community reinforcement and family training (CRAFT) approach.

-- Get Support for Yourself.
+- Get support for yourself.
 The healthier you are, the better you will be able to support your loved one.
-You may want to consider pursuing your own personal individual counseling or joining a support or assistance group such as Nar-Anon, a 12-step group intended to support the friends and family of those struggling with an addiction.
+You may want to consider pursuing counseling or joining a support or assistance group such as Nar-Anon, a 12-step group intended to support the friends and family of those struggling with addiction.

-There are several options an individual can take once they have committed to treatment.
+There are several options an individual can take once they have committed to treatment for Ambien addiction.
 These include:

-- Inpatient Treatment.
-Inpatient care provides not only a general environment supportive of recovery, but the structure can also help establish healthy sleeping behaviors and patterns.
+- Inpatient treatment.
+Inpatient care provides not only a general environment supportive of recovery, but the structure can also help establish healthy sleeping behaviors and patterns for zolpidem users.
 This can be especially important for people suffering from rebound insomnia after detox.
 Private rooms may be available to further minimize issues with sleep, depending on the center.
 During inpatient treatment, the individual will also be given a consistent and focused opportunity to deal with any issues that may have led them to abuse zolpidem, such as a co-occurring disorder like anxiety.

-- Outpatient Treatment.
-After successful detoxification and/or completion of an inpatient program, the recovering individual may consider beginning an outpatient treatment program that offers many benefits as inpatient programs, but in a non-residential setting and with more flexibility.
-This option is relatively less intensive but still generally entails participating in individual and group therapy to address both underlying issues as well as learn behaviors consistent with recovery such as good sleep hygiene.
+- Outpatient treatment.
+After successful detoxification and/or completion of an inpatient program, the recovering individual may consider beginning an outpatient treatment program that offers many of the same benefits as inpatient programs, but in a non-residential setting and with more flexibility.
+This option is relatively less intensive, but it still generally entails participating in individual and group therapy to both address underlying issues and teach behaviors consistent with recovery, such as good sleep hygiene.

 There are a number of treatment options that can help you or your loved one leave zolpidem behind for good.
-For help finding the best treatment option, call 1-888-744-0069 .
+For help finding the right program, please call American Addiction Centers (AAC) free at .